 In short, Owen’s Corning requires it.

 There are resources on google that will say it’s not as long as the metal roof is installed at a slant and extends one inch past the fascia but that is false information.
-According to the IRC, drip edge is for both asphalt and metal roofs.
+According to the IRC, a drip edge is for both asphalt and metal roofs.

-- Helps prevent ice damming damage to roof decking
+Helps prevent ice damming damage to roof decking

-- Covers gaps along the facia and roof decking
+Covers gaps along the facia and roof decking

-- Helps prevent fascia and soffit rotting
+Helps prevent fascia and soffit rotting

-- Protects your foundation by diverting the flow of water into the gutter
+Protects your foundation by diverting the flow of water into the gutter

-- Helps prevent moisture from climbing up your roof
+Helps prevent moisture from climbing up your roof

 Make sure you have drip edge!